Skip to content

 You’re constantly testing new products, trying to find new winning ideas, and moving across multiple collections.

-Again, it’s not to say that it can’t work.
+Again, that’s not to say it can’t work.
 Inspire Uplift is a great example of a general store on Shopify that does work, and they do very well.
-I think it’s extremely difficult to get started this way nowadays.
+However, I think it’s extremely difficult to get started this way nowadays.

 A Niche Shopify Store